Continuous matrix product operators for quantum fields

 Several open questions arise from these considerations.
 First, the cMPO ansatz \eqref{eq: cMPO-ansatz} provides a natural starting point for studying systematically the continuum limit of MPDOs \cite{verstraete2004mpdo,zwolak2004mpdo,Cuevas2013mpdo,verstraete2018convex,liu2025parent,kato2024exact}, i.e., continuous matrix product density operators (cMPDO): indeed, convex combinations of cMPS projectors form a subclass of cMPDOs.
 Second, since the cMPOs are in general non-Gaussian, they allow explorations into non-Gaussian operations in (1+1)-dimensional quantum field theories.
 Third, ideally one would like to obtain the generalization to fermionic setting natively as a continuum limit of fermionic tensor networks \cite{piroli2021fermionic,verstraete2024fermionic}, and also generalization to higher dimensions so that it preserves area-law entanglement of continuous tensor networks \cite{tilloy2019cTNS}.
 Last but not least, it would be interesting to see if it is possible to formulate a notion of cMPO symmetry using the cMPO ansatz.

 We mention in passing that the cMPOs defined in this work seem to exclude some physically interesting operators in the context of quantum field theory, such as translation or unitaries generated by field derivatives.
 In principle, the ansatz can be generalized to cover such operators, although it is no longer automatic that the resulting cMPO arises from some continuum limit of discrete MPO.
-We provide some heuristic examples in the Supplementary Material and we leave the general theory of such ``generalized cMPOs'' for future work.
+We provide some heuristic examples in Section E of Appendix \cite{suppmat} and we leave the general theory of such ``generalized cMPOs'' for future work.

-\paragraph{Acknowledgment.} The authors are grateful to Rahul Trivedi, Georgios Styliaris, Marta Florido-Llinás for insightful discussions.
+\paragraph*{Acknowledgment.} The authors are grateful to Rahul Trivedi, Georgios Styliaris, Marta Florido-Llinás for insightful discussions.
 E.T. acknowledges support from the Alexander von Humboldt Foundation through the Humboldt Research Fellowship.
 J.I.C acknowledges funding by THEQUCO as part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.